WSOP.com Nevada is the largest poker site in the state. Real Gaming is the only other regulated poker room in the market.

 - Elite: $20,000 annual rake – 20% rakeback

 - Super Elite: $125,000 annual rake – 25% rakeback

 - Seven Stars: $200,000 annual rake – 35% rakeback

 Players may convert online statuses to the Caesars Total Rewards program.
-Players that rake $7,500 during a calendar year will receive Diamond status.
-Players must maintain online Diamond status by raking $1,750 per month.
+Rakes of $7,500+ during a calendar year will receive Diamond status.
+Maintain Diamond status online by raking $1,750 per month.